That Thing You Do!: Plot

-In 1964, Guy Patterson, an aspiring jazz drummer, is working in his family's appliance store in Erie, Pennsylvania, when he is asked by Jimmy Mattingly and Lenny Haise to perform at a talent show with their band the Oneders to cover for Chad, their regular drummer who broke an arm.
-At the talent show, Guy launches into a faster tempo than Jimmy intended for his original song, "That Thing You Do!".
-Jimmy is angered, but Guy's tempo wins them the talent show.

-They win a paying gig at Villapiano's, a local pizza parlor.
-When a fan asks for a record, they decide to record the song and sell 45s of it.
-Local talent promoter Phil Horace notices the band, promising to get them on the radio within 10 days.
+In 1964, aspiring jazz drummer Guy Patterson is working in his family's appliance store in Erie, Pennsylvania, when his friends Jimmy Mattingly II and Lenny Haise ask him to perform a song Jimmy wrote at a talent show with their band, because their regular drummer broke his arm.
+They rehearse the song, a slow-tempo ballad called "That Thing You Do!" in Jimmy's garage.
+Jimmy's girlfriend Faye Dolan, inspired by the Beatles, suggests that the band should be named "The Oneders" (pronounced "wonders").
+At the talent show, Guy forces the song into a faster tempo, winning the band the competition and earning a paying gig at Villapiano's, a local pizza parlor.
+After they decide to record the song and sell 45s of it, produced by Guy's Uncle Bob, local talent promoter Phil Horace notices the band, promising them radio airplay within 10 days.
 Lenny convinces the band to sign with him.

-Phil gets the song on Pennsylvania radio, and books them at a rock & roll showcase concert in Pittsburgh.
-They have technical difficulties, however, and are booed off the stage.
-Afterwards, Phil brings a dispirited Guy to meet with Mr. White, an A&R representative for Playtone Records, who offers a contract and becomes their manager.
-He re-spells the band's name as "The Wonders," offers them advice on style and presentation (including insisting that Guy always wear sunglasses), asks them to join the Play-Tone tour of Midwestern state fairs, and suggests Jimmy's girlfriend Faye join the tour maintaining their wardrobe.
+Phil keeps his promise, and the song gets regular play on Pennsylvania radio, becoming an instant local hit.
+He eventually books them for a showcase concert in Pittsburgh, where technical difficulties and the band's lack of stagecraft result in a disastrous performance.
+Afterward, Phil introduces a dispirited Guy to Mr. White, an A&R representative for Play-Tone Records, who offers the band a contract and becomes their manager.
+He renames the band "The Wonders" and unifies their style and presentation.
+He places them on the Play-Tone tour of Midwestern state fairs, with Faye handling their wardrobes so she can stay on the tour with Jimmy.